migsdigs/Hiwonder_xArm_ESP32/README.md

 #### Reading from the servos
 As is shown in the table, **Position, Temperature** & **Voltage** can be read from the servos.
 Voltage and temperature are published on start-up and then every 5 seconds, while servo positions are published at approximately 25 Hz.
+If you have problems reading from the servos (especially servo 1) please see [issues](add_link).

 1. `/servo_pos_publisher` - publishes servo positions in a JointState message, that includes the servo numbers, positions and time stamps. run `ros2 topic echo /servo_pos_publisher` and observe the published servo positions.